GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 The method's central concept is building and refining a 2D egocentric map that encodes the relative positions of each source.
 This map is built to model the likelihood of the sources' presence in the robot's surroundings.

-To build such a map, we start by running the #acr("SSL") model (@sec:ssl:multi_source) which provides an estimated #doa spectrum.
+To build such a map, we start by running the #acr("SSL") model (@sec:ssl:multi_source), which provides an estimated #doa spectrum.
-This detection is then transformed into a _#doa map_ projecting the one-dimensional localization result to an egocentric 2D map containing the same information.
+This detection is then transformed into a _#doa map_ ,projecting the one-dimensional localization result to an egocentric 2D map containing the same information.
 Then, this map is combined with the ones from previous steps after having been transposed to the current robot frame.
 Different ways of operating this aggregation are  proposed.
 Finally, the 2D relative positions of the sources are extracted from this estimated egocentric map.